nemerald-voip/fspbx/README.md

 Before you begin, ensure you have met the following requirements:

-- PHP 8.0 or higher
+- PHP 8.1
 - Composer
 - Node.js and npm
 - MySQL or PostgreSQL
-- FusionPBX installed
+- FusionPBX 5.1 installed

 ## Installation